capsidjs/capsid/README.md

 # Clock Example

-The timer example shows how you can store component's states in it:
+The clock example shows how you can store component's states in it:

 ```html
 <span class="clock"></span>